-- A. Hear, review, and decide on appeals of any administrative decision where it is alleged there is an error in any administrative order, requirement, decision, or determination made by the Zoning Administrator, Planning Commission, Design and Review Board, City Engineer, or other staff member authorized to make such decisions or orders, unless another appeals board is established by this code; - B. Hear, review, and decide on variance requests in accordance with the applicable provisions of this code; - C. Hear, review, and decide on certain home occupation applications pursuant to Section 1113.01; - D. Resolve any disputes with respect to the precise location of a zoning district boundary, using, where applicable, the standards and criteria of Section 1107.03: - E. Permit the substitution of one nonconforming use with another nonconforming use in conformance with the provisions of Section 1131.05;
+- A. Hear, review, and decide on appeals of any administrative decision where it is alleged there is an error in any administrative order, requirement, decision, or determination made by the Zoning Administrator, Planning Commission, Design and Review Board, City Engineer, or other staff member authorized to make such decisions or orders, unless another appeals board is established by this code; - B. Hear, review, and decide on variance requests in accordance with the applicable provisions of this code; - C. Resolve any disputes with respect to the precise location of a zoning district boundary, using, where applicable, the standards and criteria of Section 1107.03; - D. Permit the substitution of one nonconforming use with another nonconforming use in conformance with the provisions of Section 1131.05; - E. To hear appeals for any and all matters within the jurisdiction of the Division of Building Standards concerning the Ohio Residential Building Code and the Minimum Housing Standards and Property Maintenance Code;

-- F. To hear appeals for any and all matters within the jurisdiction of the Division of Building Standards concerning the Ohio Residential Building Code and the Minimum Housing Standards and Property Maintenance Code; - G. To review any uncertainties or disputes concerning the exact location of zoning district boundaries as identified in Section 1107.03; and - H. Perform any other duties related to the administration and enforcement of this code as authorized by the charter, this code, or the ORC.
+- F. To review any uncertainties or disputes concerning the exact location of zoning district boundaries as identified in Section 1107.03; and - G. Perform any other duties related to the administration and enforcement of this code as authorized by the charter, this code, or the ORC.